Leadership as the Catalytic Force Behind Workforce Reengagement

 Remaining engaged is the sweet spot of the continuum; when employees are engaged, effectiveness is at its peak and commitment is high.
 For any change initiative to be executed and succeed, the majority of the workforce needs to be engaged.

-When frequent change leads employees to feel overwhelmed, energy flows to the right of the centre on the continuum.
+When frequent change leads employees to feel overwhelmed, energy flows to the right of the center on the continuum.
 This can happen for several reasons, often when employees feel like they have lost control of their “self.”
 If the conditions that led to this feeling aren’t corrected, employees can begin to feel occupational burnout.
 Employees may then conclude they just cannot give any more energy, leading to disengagement.

 Energy flow to the left on the continuum occurs when employees put their energy on hold.
 When they put their energy on hold, they disengage.
 Yes, they put in their time, but not their positive, discretionary energy.
 The primary trigger for this is the perception of loss due to change, second only to fatigue.
-Rust-out occurs when employees psychologically unplug from the organisation.
+Rust-out occurs when employees psychologically unplug from the organization.
 They cannot wait until the end of the workday and whatever energy they have remains undiscovered.

 Before we get to the antidote to toxic leadership, let’s take a step back and revisit what employee engagement means.